Welcome to Live Healthy Lynchburg!!

 3rd annual 100 mile challenge!

 We're off and running (or walking!) with our third annual 100 mile challenge!
-As of July 20, we have 1600 people are logging miles, and 200 organizations are registered.
+This year, we have over 1900 people logging miles, and 200 organizations are registered!

 Way to live healthy, Lynchburg!!

 Never done it before?
 No worries!
 Participants are challenged to run or walk 100 miles between July 1 and September 26 … that’s just slightly over 1 mile per day.
 Perhaps it is your first time measuring miles- we are here to support you in as many as you can.
 Perhaps you have logged 100 miles before, and now you are training for the Virginia 4 Miler and 10 Miler races in late September.
 We're here for you too!
 This challenge is for both individuals and for businesses.
 Does your organization have enough employees to set up a friendly competition?
 The rules are simple.
 Miles are run or walked outside of normal business activity and (besides a treadmill) without mechanical devices (elliptical, scooter, skateboard, roller blades).
 Miles logged on a treadmill DO count.

 So take the first step!
 Register and tell a friend and then take the next steps, 2,3,4 all the way up to 100 miles.
 You can do it!

 In a typical family with a busy schedule, young children, teenagers, and adults can all struggle to make healthy food choices.
 Good news!
 Lynchburg Dept of Parks and Recreation offers classes for the whole family to stay healthy!
 Most nutrition classes are FREE.
 Online registration is available HERE.